bkarasu95/mern-stack-starter-kit/docs/database.md

 ## Migrating

-we use migrating for better data structure. so if you have newly installed the starter kit, i recommend the migrate.
+We use migrating for better data structure.

 ```shellscript
     migrate-mongo up